ViniciusTavares/accounts-api/README.md

 This repository is a sample of Microservices using NodeJS, Typescript, MongoDB, Jest and Domain Driven Design principles.

+Take a look at [Accounts-Web](https://github.com/ViniciusTavares/accounts-web) for front end integration.

 ## Tools

 - NodeJS